fredringrose/hangman420/README.md

 - Expand the game's complexity over time
 - Provide an interactive and enjoyable gaming experience

-1. I will start off with conditional statements to create a basic version of the Hangman game that asks for user input and validates if the input is valid before checking whether the user's input is a correct guess.
+I will start off with conditional statements to create a basic version of the Hangman game that asks for user input and validates if the input is valid before checking whether the user's input is a correct guess.

-2. Defining functions
+#### Defining methods

+- ask_for_input
+- check_guess
+- update_word_guessed
+- play_game

+These methods shield the user from the complexities of the game's internal mechanics, promoting a clear and simplified interaction model.
+Abstraction allows for a more straightforward understanding of the game's functionality and facilitates future enhancements without impacting the external interface.

-3. Building a class
+#### Building a class

+Finally, introduces a Hangman class, encapsulating the game's logic and functionality.
+The class includes methods for handling user input, checking guesses, updating the word state, and orchestrating the game loop.

+Through the use of abstraction, the Hangman Game Project achieves a modular and organized structure, promoting maintainability and ease of extension as the project evolves.

 ### What I Learned
 Throughout the development of this project, I aim to enhance my programming skills, especially in areas related to game development, user input handling, and project evolution.